kuralme/ros2_ci/README.md

 ### Monitoring the Build Process

 As a guest user, you can monitor the status of the build job.
-Navigate to the **Dashboard** and select **FastbotWaypointsTest** on the list.
-Click on the ongoing job under build section to monitor the build process, provides view of the **Console Output** including logs for the Docker build, test execution, and results.
+Navigate to the **Dashboard** and select **FastbotCITests** on the list.
+Click on the ongoing job under **Build Queue** section to monitor the build process, provides view under the **Console Output** including logs for the Docker build, test execution, and results.